Agnew, Campbell Ritchie Interview

 Comfortable watching.
 [Chuckle] Have you ever been to Richardson’s museum in Invercargill?

 Yes.
 Yes, I have.
 I went there before it was public.
 Richardson became involved in sponsoring the New Zealand Ploughing thing through his company, Allied Petroleum.
-When he first put that together I was on the New Zealand Ploughing Executive, and he invited us in there one afternoon and he showed us around, which was just amazing.
-But it’s changed since I was there, and I understand originally he had this old bakery building that he had … converted.
+When he first put that together I was on the New Zealand Ploughing Executive …

 [Speaking together] Oh, is that what it was originally?

-Yes, but I understand there are additional buildings to it now.
+Yes.
+But I understand there are additional buildings to it now.

 There are – it’s fifteen thousand square metres in size; it’s got a huge restaurant.

-So and both your children are now what age approximately.
+So your children now are what age?

-In their forties … just in their forties, yeah.
+Forties … just in their forties, yeah.

 And grandchildren?